div-rathore/netflix-gpt-react/README.md

 - Firebase setup
 - Deploying web app to production using firebase
 - Creating Signup new user functionality using firebase
+- Create a Redux Store with user slice
+- used onAuthStateChanged API from firebase

 # Features
 - Login/sign up